nimblehq/ic-rails-huey-toby/README.md

 Here's a summary of the available endpoints:

 - Sign-up with e-mail/password and Google.
-- Sign-in wit e-mail/password and Google.
+- Sign-in with e-mail/password and Google.
 - Upload keywords with Google/Bing.
 - Show list of search results.
 - Filter through search results.
 - Show details of search result.
 - Download PDF of search result.

-For convenience, you can import the Postman collection: `postman-collection.json`
+For convenience, you can import the Postman collection: [postman-collection.json](postman-collection.json)

 ## Workflows